patricelliG/CLI_HN/README.md

 CLI_HN
 ======

+# Description
-A web scraper written in Ruby that pulls the front page of Hacker News to the command line
+A web scraper written in Ruby for my programming languages course.
+This scraper uses Nokogiri to pull the hacker news headlines from first page of news.ycombinator.com.
+The data is presented to the user via a command line interface.
+The user may sort the stories as they see fit.

-Written for programming languages class.
-Please note this is currently a work in progress.
+### Supports Sorting by the Following Fields
+* name
+* source
+* submitter
+* points
+* comments